php/php-langspec/spec/13-functions.md

 as [described below](#type-check-modes).
 Once the checks have been passed, the parameter types are always of the scalar type specified (or `NULL` if `NULL` is allowed).

-If a parameter has a type declaration, `NULL` is not accepted unless it has a default value that evaluates to `NULL`.
+If a parameter has a type declaration, `NULL` is not accepted unless it has a default value that evaluates to `NULL`, or the type is nullable.
+The `?` symbol specifies that the type is nullable, it means that the set of values accepted by the type is extended to include the `NULL` value.

 The default value for a typed parameter must be of the type specified, or `NULL`, and conversion is not be performed for defaults, regardless of the mode.